-- 19. It is important to note that under the IRM the Board is for the first time exercising its authority to approve the initiation of WFP programmes and activities in all contexts, including with regard to strategic outcomes related to protracted, predictable and recurring crisis response and service provision activities.
-The Board also approves any non-emergency change to the overall strategic focus of WFP in a country that involves the addition or deletion of one or more non-emergency strategic outcomes in a CSP.
-Under the previous fragmented project-based system the Board did not approve emergency operations, special operations or country-level trust funds or protracted relief and recovery operations or related revisions that involved less than USD 20 million in food value or country programmes or related revisions involving less than USD 3 million in food value. - 20.
-It is proposed that under the permanent delegations of authority the Board retain the authority to approve the following: - CSPs and ICSPs, other than one funded entirely by a host country where the host country has not requested Executive Board approval; and - the addition or removal of an entire strategic outcome from a CSP, ICSP or transitional ICSP, except for a strategic outcome that relates only to emergency or service provision activities or is funded entirely by a host country that has not requested Executive Board approval, in which case the addition or removal would fall under the Executive Director's delegated authority in those areas. - 21.
-To help it fulfil its strategic oversight role and ensure visibility, the Board is provided with the following: - a streamlined consultative process prior to the presentation of CSPs and ICSPs for approval, which includes close collaboration with local missions, an informal consultation and electronic review of draft documents with Member States; - operational and budgetary information including activity-level details from the country operation management plans via the CSP data portal for all approved CSPs and ICSPs.
-The CSP data portal also features financial and performance information needed to monitor the progress of CSPs and ICSPs; - information on all budget revisions of CSPs and ICSPs greater than USD 7.5 million and any changes in the duration of a CSP or ICSP, regardless of approval authority; - extracts of updated operational and budgetary plans presented with the management plan each year for information; - twice-yearly reports on the Executive Director's use of his delegated authority to approve revisions of CSPs and ICSPs; - the annual performance report; and - annual country reports.
+- 21. It is important to note that under the IRM the Board is for the first time exercising its authority to approve the initiation of WFP programmes and activities in all contexts,24 including with regard to strategic outcomes related to protracted, predictable and recurring crisis response and service provision activities.25 The Board also approves any non-emergency change to the overall strategic focus of WFP in a country that involves the addition or deletion of one or more non-emergency strategic outcomes in a CSP.
+Under the previous fragmented project-based system the Board did not approve emergency operations, special operations or country-level trust funds or protracted relief and recovery operations or related revisions that involved less than USD 20 million in food value. - 22.
+It is proposed that under the delegations of authority the Board retain the authority to approve the following: - CSPs and ICSPs, other than one funded entirely by a host country where the host country has not requested Executive Board approval; - the addition or removal of an entire strategic outcome from a CSP, ICSP or transitional ICSP, except for a strategic outcome that relates only to emergency26 or service provision activities or is funded entirely by a host country that has not requested Executive Board approval, in which case the addition or removal would fall under the Executive Director's delegated authority in those areas; and - revisions to a CSP or ICSP that are not related to a crisis and that increase the current overall budget of the CSP or ICSP by more than 15 percent.27 - 23.
+To help it fulfil its strategic oversight role and ensure visibility, the Board is provided with the following: - a streamlined consultative process prior to the presentation of CSPs and ICSPs for approval, which includes close collaboration with local missions, an informal consultation and electronic review of draft documents with Member States; - operational and budgetary information including activity-level details from the country operation management plans via the CSP data portal for all Board-approved CSPs and ICSPs.
+The CSP data portal also features financial and performance information needed to monitor the progress of CSPs and ICSPs and is updated to reflect any revisions to Board-approved CSPs or ICSPs on approval of the revision;

-With the exception of CSPs and ICSPs funded entirely by a host country where the host country has not requested the Executive Board to approve the plan.
+24 With the exception of CSPs and ICSPs funded entirely by a host country where the host country has not requested the Executive Board to approve the plan, limited emergency operations and transitional ICSPs.

-&lt;sup>22 With the exception of strategic outcomes that are funded entirely by the host country.
+25 With the exception of strategic outcomes that are funded entirely by the host country.

-&lt;sup>23 Strategic outcomes related to emergency response fall in the crisis response focus area.
-The addition, removal or modification of crisis-response-related strategic outcomes will be submitted to the Executive Director for approval and, when required, to the FAO Director-General.
+26 Strategic outcomes related to emergency response fall in the crisis response focus area.
+The addition, removal or modification of crisis response-related strategic outcomes will be submitted to the Executive Director for approval and, when required, to the FAO Director-General.